-Ultium Cells receives $2.5 bn in DoE funding
+Ultium Cells receives $2.5 bn in DOE funding

 Ultium Cells, the General Motors joint venture with LG Energy Solutions (LGES), has received $2.5 billion through the US Department of Energy (DoE).
 Ultium Cells is reportedly working to set up at least three battery cell factories in the USA.

-The Loan Programs Office of the DoE announced the closing of the loan today.
+The Loan Programs Office of the DOE announced the closing of the loan today.
 The announcement follows a conditional commitment the federal agency made in July.
 The money comes from the Advanced Technology Vehicles Manufacturing (ATVM) programme, which has not funded a new programme since 2010.
 The last AVTM borrower was Tesla, but the – then – very small start-up had repaid the loan early in 2013.

-Naturally GM and LGES had begun moving forward on their plans to install three largescale battery factories before the loan confirmation.
-Ultium Cells’ first plant in Ohio has started operations in September.
+Naturally, GM and LGES had begun moving forward on their plans to install three largescale battery factories before the loan confirmation.
+Ultium Cells’ first plant in Ohio started operations in September.
 The joint venture’s second factory next to GM’s vehicle plant in Spring Hill, Tennessee shall come online next year and may be bigger than planned.
 Another battery cell factory was announced in Lansing, Michigan, where General Motors also operates two vehicle plants, with production to start in 2024.
 August also saw news coming in that LGES and GM were considering a fourth site in New Carlisle in the US state of Indiana as reported.

 As for today’s loan confirmation, the DoE emphasises that the AVTM scheme fits into the Bipartisan Infrastructure Law—$7.5 billion for EV charging infrastructure and more than $7 billion for the critical minerals supply chains necessary for batteries, components, materials, and recycling.
-The agency also highligthed the Inflation Reduction Act under which it made “critical updates” to the ATVM program by appropriating $3 billion for the costs of direct loans to remain available through 30 September 2028, including expanded uses for medium- and heavy-duty vehicles, maritime vessels, aviation, and other transportation modes.
+The agency also highlighted the Inflation Reduction Act under which it made “critical updates” to the ATVM program by appropriating $3 billion for the costs of direct loans to remain available through 30 September 2028, including expanded uses for medium- and heavy-duty vehicles, maritime vessels, aviation, and other transportation modes.

 “DOE is flooring the accelerator to build the electric vehicle supply chain here at home—and that starts with domestic battery manufacturing led by American workers and the unions that support them,” said U.S. Secretary of Energy Jennifer M. Granholm.
 “This loan will jumpstart the domestic battery cell production needed to reduce our reliance on other countries to meet increased demand and support President Biden’s goals of widespread EV adoption and cutting carbon pollution produced by gas-powered vehicles.”